March Weather at Denver International Airport Colorado, United States

 The average sliding 31-day rainfall during March at Denver International Airport is gradually increasing, starting the month at 0.3 inches, when it rarely exceeds 0.6 inches, and ending the month at 0.7 inches, when it rarely exceeds 1.4 inches or falls below 0.2 inches.

-The highest average 31-day liquid-equivalent accumulation is 0.3 inches on March 19.
+The highest average 31-day accumulation is 3.4 inches on March 19.

 For reference, on June 21, the longest day of the year, the Sun rises at 5:30 AM and sets 15 hours, 0 minutes later, at 8:30 PM, while on December 21, the shortest day of the year, it rises at 7:16 AM and sets 9 hours, 21 minutes later, at 4:37 PM.